-In this how-to, we will guide you through the necessary steps for you to select a Bioschemas profile that will be later used to mark up to your own resources.
+In this how-to, we will guide you through the necessary steps for you to select a Bioschemas profile that will be later used to add mark up to your own resources

 You can find the availabe Bioschemas profiles at http://bioschemas.org/specifications.
-There, you will be presented with a list of all the current and stable profiles.
+There, you will be presented with a list of all the current and stable profiles, as illustrated on Figure 1.
 You can hover on the profile name to see a quick description.
 Should you need a more detailed information, just click on the profile name.

-Also knows as data repository, a data catalog commonly aggregates more than one dataset.
-If your resources supports only one dataset, you still could decide to markup your resource, in this case, as DataCatalog and also Dataset (this would make it easier if you are thinking on adding more datasets.
-However, whenever more than one dataset is provided, it totally makes sense to have your resource as a DataCatalog.
+Also known as data repository, a data catalog commonly aggregates more than one dataset.
+If your resource supports only one dataset, you still could decide to markup your resource, in this case, as DataCatalog and also Dataset (this would make it easier if you are thinking of adding more datasets.
+However, whenever more than one dataset is provided, it totally makes sense to markup your resource as a DataCatalog.